Spiranthes australis: Distribution and habitat

-S. australis is the most well-known orchid in Japan.
+Spiranthes australis is the most well-known orchid in Japan.
 It is first attested in the Manyoshu collection of poetry, which was compiled ca. 760 CE.
 It is found in common places such as balconies, private gardens, and lawns.
 It is also seen in parks in natural spaces.

 In Australia, it occurs from Queensland, south through eastern New South Wales, the Australian Capital Territory and Victoria to Tasmania.
 It is sometimes also found in South Australia.

 Conservation

 Spiranthes australis is common throughout most of its range but is classed as "Rare" in South Australia where it is only known from the Mount Compass area.

 Use in horticulture

 This orchid is relatively easy to grow in a well-drained, sandy potting mix.
 It sometimes occurs as a weed in commercial nurseries.